 The inertia of the air is negligible.

-This block does not model supersonic flow.
+This block does not simulate supersonic flow.

 Output port that contains the value of the condensation flow rate in the pipe.
 If the parameter Condensation on wall surface is enabled, this port reports the total water vapour condensation flow rate, which includes condensation from the saturated moist air volume as well as condensation on the pipe wall.